dwnload/WpSettingsApi/CHANGELONG.md

 ## 3.0.0
 - Complete rewrite.

+## 2.4.1 - 2018-10-08
+* PHP 7.2 fix.
+Changes the order of the fields callback condition on the class object for `add_settings_field`.

 ## 2.4.0 - 2018-09-25
 * Cleaned up composer.json to optimize autoloader and sort packages.
 * Removed extra ruleset.xml file.